Gaells/WeatherAppJS/README.md

 # WeatherAppJS
-Um app que utiliza a API do OpenWeather, baseado no Canal AsmrProg
+Um app que utiliza a API do OpenWeather.